Pick

-Pick shades that look great and give your eyes the best protection—and keep your old pair out of the landfill.
-Outdoor gardening can do damage to your eyes and skin, so it’s important to protect ourselves when making our outdoor space beautiful.
+shades that look great and give your eyes the best protection—and keep your old

-sunglasses may not be good for the eyes.
+While you may look hip, these sunglasses may not be good for the eyes. |

 Look for a label